Air Operator Certificate

 Maintenance Organisation Approval

 In 2001 Croatia Airlines obtained Maintenance Organisation Approval in accordance with JAR145.
 With the establishment of a unified civil aviation authority of European Union (EASA - European Aviation Safety Agency), common standard for aircraft maintenance organisation approval has been adopted, thus in 2004 respective approval has been changed to EASA Part 145.

 In order to confirm adherence to EASA Part 145 requirements, annual audits has been performed by LBA (Lufthansa Bundesamt) experts on behalf of EASA.
-Simultaneously, Croatia Airlines has been maintaining the validity of an equivalent Part 145 certificate which was issued for the first time in August 2001 by the Civil Aviation Authority at the Ministry of the Sea, Tourism, Transport and Development and today this certificate is being issued by the Croatian Civil Aviation Agency.
+Simultaneously, Croatia Airlines has been maintaining the validity of equivalent Part 145 certificate issued by the Civil Aviation Authority at the Ministry of the Sea, Tourism, Transport and Development and today this certificate is being issued by the Croatian Civil Aviation Agency (CCAA).

-Take a look at the certificates – Croatian Part 145
+Take a look at the certificate – Croatian Part 145

-Take a look at the certificate – Croatian Part 147
+Take a look at the certificate – Part 147

 Type Rating Training Organization – TRTO